 In addition to meeting all applicable provisions of this Part, to be registered as a program recognized as leading to licensure as a cytotechnologist, which meets the requirements of section 79-14.1 of this Title, the program shall:

-- inorganic chemistry;
+- inorganic and organic chemistry;

 - anatomy and physiology;

-- cell biology;
+- cell biology, genetics, or molecular biology;

 - cytopathology, including but not limited to, female genital tract, respiratory tract, gastro-intestinal and genitourinary tracts, body fluids, evaluation of specimens from washes and brushes of all body sites, and evaluation of specimens from fine needle aspiration biopsies of all body sites;

-- mathematics and statistics;
+- mathematics or statistics;

 - human genetics;